UKVeteran/Bin2Dec/README.md

 # Bin2Dec

 A Pen created on CodePen.io.
-Converting a binary number to decimals using CSS only.
+Converting a binary to decimals using CSS only.